cqframework/clinical_quality_language/CHANGE_MANAGEMENT.md

 In general, as long as nobody explicitly opposes a proposal or change, and the functionality is aligned with the CQL specification, it is recognized as having the support of the community.
 This is called lazy consensus - that is, those who have not stated their opinion explicitly have implicitly agreed to the implementation of the proposal.

-For lazy consensus to be effective, it is necessary to allow at least 1 week before assuming that there are no objections to the proposal.
-This requirement ensures that everyone is given enough time to read, digest and respond to the proposal.
-This time period is chosen so as to be as inclusive as possible of all participants, regardless of their location and time commitments.
+For lazy consensus to be effective, it is necessary to allow sufficient time for stakeholders to review before assuming that there are no objections to the proposal.
+The more significant the issue, the more time is required for review, with the intent that everyone is given enough time to read, digest, and respond to the proposal.
+The time given for review will be chosen so as to be as inclusive as possible of all participants, regardless of their location and time commitments.

 ### Voting
 Not all decisions can be made using the process of lazy consensus.
 Issues such as those affecting the strategic direction, project releases, or legal standing of the project must gain explicit approval in the form of a vote.
 Every member of the community is encouraged to express their opinions in all discussion and all votes.
 However, only project committers and/or PMC members (as defined above) have binding votes for the purposes of decision making.